 Q. Is guano unsafe to humans?

-A. Be really careful around bat guano (once more, gloves people!) as it can transmit a dangerous fungal infection called histoplasmosis.
+A. Be really careful around bat guano, it can transmit a dangerous fungal infection called histoplasmosis.
 You can inhale it simply by being anywhere near guano, so we actually recommend you let experts with correct protective equipment take care of an attic clean-up.